 Comtrex Non-Drowsy Side Effects

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Comtrex Non-Drowsy.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Comtrex Non-Drowsy.

 For the Consumer